 You see – secondary features provide you with more use cases.
 And more use cases means that your product will be more sticky.
 And that in turn – means higher retention rates.

 Tertiary features – in turn – are often the ones you can’t directly see.
 You can’t see them until you have used the product long enough to see the…ROI.
 E.g. your email marketing analytics will not appear until you have sent a few emails.
 The adoption rate of your experiences in Userpilot will not be visible until you have actually created a few experiences and published them.

 But it is the tertiary features that actually keep you coming back for more – because you can clearly see the ROI and get internal buy-in from your team.

-Driving more and more value – How to do it though?
+Driving more and more value

 You can do it the same way as you do with primary onboarding – via checklists and experience flows -or with native tooltips at later stages of the secondary onboarding, once your users have become quite confident in using your product but are not power users yet.

 Native tooltips are small icons (‘i’ or ‘?’) appended to selected elements on your UI – which trigger a tooltip with more information about the less-obvious feature behind it only when the user hovers over them.